If you’re looking for recommendations for free online resources for homeschooling, you’re in the right place!

 Lots of teachers have students use CliffsNotes by reading a chapter of a book or part of a play, and then they read the corresponding section in the CliffsNotes.
 In other words, it’s a great supplement!

 As a homeschooling mom, I recognize that there is no way I’m going to have the necessary time required to have my children read ALL of the books considered to be “Great Literature”.
 There simply isn’t enough time!

 Having a resource like CliffsNotes available means that we can still explore summaries, themes, and important details of books even if we don’t have the time to read every single one.
 It’s a great way to enhance literary knowledge.

-And not only does this site include literature notes, but it also provides assistance for a variety of other subjects including Biology, Anatomy & Physiology, and Economics (among many others).
+Not only does this site include literature notes, but it also assists with a variety of other subjects including Biology, Anatomy & Physiology, and Economics (among many others).

 It includes test prep and study guides too!